-On August 24, 2017, the Board of Directors of the Company approved up to \$13.6 million of discretionary funding to reduce its defined benefit pension liabilities.
+On August 24, 2017, the Board approved up to \$13.6 million of discretionary funding to reduce its defined benefit pension liabilities.
 The Company made aggregate contributions of \$19.3 million to its pension plans during fiscal 2018, including the \$13.6 million of discretionary funding.

-On August 25, 2016, the Board of Directors of the Company approved up to \$20 million of discretionary funding to reduce its defined benefit pension liabilities.
+On August 25, 2016, the Board approved up to \$20 million of discretionary funding to reduce its defined benefit pension liabilities.
 The Company made aggregate contributions of \$27.3 million to its pension plans during fiscal 2017, including the \$20.0 million of discretionary funding during fiscal 2017.